ArchipelagoMW/Archipelago/docs/world maintainer.md

 ### Being added as a maintainer to an existing implementation

-At any point, a world maintainer can authorize the addition of another world maintainer to their world.
+At any point, a world maintainer can approve the addition of another world maintainer to their world.
 This can be done through an update of the [CODEOWNERS](/docs/CODEOWNERS) document.
 Specifically, one of the involved parties should open a pull request with a change to this document.
-This PR must be approved by all existing maintainers of the world, the new world maintainer candidate, and one core maintainer.
+This PR must be approved by all existing maintainers of the world and the new world maintainer candidate.

-This should usually be a quick process, but core reserves its right to make their own assessment.
-For example, adding 5 people who we have never heard of might raise some questions.
-Adding some information to the PR description about contributions the new world maintainer candidate has made should help in this regard.
+Finally, the PR must be approved by one core maintainer.
+It is recommended that you add some information to the PR description about what contributions the new world maintainer has made to help the core maintainer make this final call.

 ### Getting Voted